Radonnestar/Radonnestar/README.md

 > _"Unsuccessful?
 No kiddo, Just Getting Started."_

 I'm a Computer Science & Engineering student with a sharp eye for frontend design and solid backend architecture.
 I craft responsive, pixel-perfect interfaces and wire them to reliable, efficient server-side logic.
-Whether it's a slick React dashboard or a RESTful Node.js API — I ship it clean.
+Whether it's a slick dashboard or a RESTful Node.js API — I ship it clean.

 ---